MykolaMorhunCR/test/product_quality_control_iOS.md

  -------------------------------

 # SPIOS 0208.
-As User I can access crop menu for imported file from cloud service
+As user I can access crop menu for imported file from cloud service
  ### Steps:
   - Import file from any cloud-service ( For E.G. [Google Drive](#SPIOS-0201-As-User-I-can-Import-files-from-Google-Drive))
  - Press 'Crop File' Button before adding item to library